Willshee’s is helping McDonald’s to reduce its environmental footprint with its segregated waste collection vehicle.

-The new vehicle primarily collects segregated food and glass at the point of collection and delivers the food waste to a local Anaerobic Digestion (AD) plant, and the glass is sent to a processing facility, where it is melted and moulded into new products.
+This vehicle primarily recovers segregated food and glass at the point of collection and delivers the food waste to a local Anaerobic Digestion (AD) plant.
+The glass is sent to a processing facility where it is melted and moulded into new products.

-Dean Willshee, said: “We’re constantly looking for new ways to help our customers meet their environmental obligations and this is increasingly becoming a priority, especially in the food and drink industry.
+Dean Willshee, managing director of Willshee’s said: “We’re constantly looking for new ways to help our customers meet their environmental obligations and this is increasingly becoming a priority, especially in the food and drink industry.

-Sarah McLean, Franchise owner of 16 McDonalds restaurants in the Burton said: “We take our responsibilities very seriously when it comes to all aspects of the environment and more broadly McDonald’s Restaurants Ltd is always looking for ways to improve waste disposal and recycling.
+Sarah McLean, franchise owner of 16 McDonalds restaurants in the Midlands, said: “We take our responsibilities very seriously when it comes to all aspects of the environment and more broadly McDonald’s Restaurants Ltd is always looking for ways to improve waste disposal and recycling.

 “All of our restaurants have front of house recycling facilities allowing customers to separate their waste packaging for recycling.
 It therefore makes sense that the volumes created back of house are handled in an equally responsible manner, by a contractor like Willshee’s who shares those values.”